-8. Each student residing in the single men's dormitories will be charged a room fee per semester.
+9. Each student residing in the single men's dormitories will be charged a room fee per semester.
 This fee must be paid not later than registration day of the semester.
 In case a student withdraws from Seminary as qualified in paragraph 6, refund will be made on the same sliding scale which governs refunds of tuition costs.
 Students occupying dormitory rooms are required to furnish bed linens, towels and extra blankets.
 A pillow and one blanket are furnished for each bed.
-Room fee per semester 50.00
+Room fee per semester

-9. A yearly key-handling fee is charged each student to whom Seminary, dormitory or library keys are issued.
+10. A yearly key-handling fee is charged each student to whom Seminary, dormitory or library keys are issued.
 This is a service fee and is nonrefundable.
-Students who fail to return their keys to the business office at the end of the spring semester will be charged an additional \$1.00 to compensate for the expense and nuisance caused by such negligence.
+Students who fail to return their keys to the business office at the end of the spring semester, or whenever they terminate use of Seminary rooms or apartments, will be charged an additional \$1.00 to compensate for the expense and nuisance caused by such negligence.
 Students who lose, misplace or for any reason fail to return Seminary keys promptly will be charged for all costs of replacement.
 No student is permitted to make duplicates of any Seminary key.
 All keys must be cleared through the Business Office and in no case delivered direct to the new occupant of a given room or apartment.
 Key fee per year.....

-10. A yearly fee payable in advance is charged for use, in the dormitories, of a record player, tape recorder or radio
+11. A yearly fee payable in advance is charged for use, in the dormitories, of a record player, tape recorder or radio.....